Living Donor Right Hepatectomy with Ductoplasty & Hepaticojejunostomy

 What Is Ductoplasty?

-The bile duct is a small tubular structure that drains bile from the liver into the intestine.
-During donor hepatectomy, it’s often necessary to join multiple small bile ducts into a single duct to ensure proper bile drainage in the transplanted liver.
+The bile duct is a tiny, tubular tube which carries bile from the liver to the intestine.
+During donor hepatectomy, it's often necessary to join multiple small bile ducts into a single duct to ensure proper bile drainage in the transplanted liver.
 This surgical reconstruction is called ductoplasty.

 At PACE Hospitals, highly skilled HPB surgeons use microvascular techniques under magnification to carefully combine bile ducts, reducing postoperative bile leakage and strictures.